SSLC platform experts instrumental in updated flicker metric

 Successful PECTA Experts Workshop 2026 in Vienna

-On February 23, 2026, the IEA 4E PECTA Experts Workshop took place at the Austrian Federal Ministry for Innovation, Mobility and Infrastructure (BMIMI) in Vienna.
-International experts from research, industry, and policy discussed the latest advances
+The 4E PECTA Experts Workshop took place at the Austrian Federal Ministry for Innovation, Mobility and Infrastructure (BMIMI) in Vienna in February 2026, where international experts from research, industry, and policy discussed the latest advances in wide bandgap power electronics, including application readiness, reliability, circular economy approaches, and cooperation with the European Commission.

 What have we learned about motor systems’ efficiency in the past 15 years and how has EMSA contributed to that?